solehin1/crop-disease-detection/README.md

 Detecting crop diseases is crucial for farmers, and we have developed a Deep Learning-based crop Disease Detection system.
 Our approach employs Convolutional Neural Networks (CNNs) to classify leaf images into two distinct categories.
 The CNN code is implemented using the PyTorch framework.
 We utilize the Plant Village dataset for training our model, enhancing its ability to accurately identify and categorize crop diseases.

 ## The DataSet
 We employed the widely recognized PlantVillage Dataset, which is publicly accessible and renowned.
 Comprising approximately 54,305 images of crop leaves, the dataset was curated under controlled environmental conditions.
 The diverse collection encompasses images of 14 distinct crop species.
+From plant village dataset, we used 2 diseases from 2 species which are `Apple Ceder Rust` and `Corn Common Rust`.
+We also used healthy Apple and Corn samples from the dataset.
+We did not use any augmentation portion of the dataset.
 To access the dataset, please follow [this link](https://data.mendeley.com/datasets/tywbtsjrjv/1)
-> **Apple, Blueberry, Cherry, Corn, Grape, Orange, Peach, Bell Pepper, Potato, Raspberry, Soybean, Squash, Strawberry, and Tomato.**

 Given the constraints of limited computational power, training a classification model locally on most standard machines becomes challenging.
 Consequently, we leverage the processing capabilities provided by Google Colab notebooks.